defc0n1/crowdsale-draft/README.md

 Code for the Odyssey token sale.<br><br>
 ⚠️ Warning<br>
 This code is NOT ready for production.<br>
-Onessus and its developers claim no responsibility for any financial loss resulting from the use of this code.<br>
+Onessus and its developers claim no responsibility for any financial loss resulting from the use of this code.<br><br>
 All rights reserved.<br>

 ## Screenshots